loreanaccechi/loreanaworkshop-git-github/profile.md

 ## Personal Information

-**Name:** XXXX YYYY
+**Name:** Loreana Cecchi

 **Role:** Student Developer

 ## About Me

-I am intrested in programming and learning new technologies.
+I am interested in programming and learning new technologies.
 This is my first Git workshop, and I'm excited to master version control!

 ## Skills I'm Learning